 Cook the Bacon in the Oven

 When you think of cooking bacon, there’s a good chance that you think of making it on the stovetop.
-A lot of people make bacon in a skillet on the stove, and that’s fine to do if you prefer to make bacon that way.
+A lot of people make it in a skillet on the stove, and that’s fine to do if you prefer to make it that way.

 You should know that the bacon will be less likely to shrink if you bake it in the oven, though.
-Frying up bacon in a skillet leads to significantly more shrinkage than baking bacon in the oven.
+Frying it in a skillet leads to significantly more shrinkage than baking it in the oven.

 To cook the bacon, you’ll want to set the temperature of the oven to 400 degrees Fahrenheit.
-This will ensure that the bacon cooks properly.
+This will ensure that it cooks properly.

-It’ll only take around fifteen minutes for the bacon to be done cooking.
+It’ll only take around fifteen minutes for it to be done cooking.
 You should be left with crispy, tasty bacon that hasn’t shrunk too much overall.

 Note that the bacon will still shrink a bit when you bake it like this.
-There really isn’t a way to prevent bacon from shrinking completely.
+There really isn’t a way to prevent it from shrinking completely.

 Rinse Bacon with Cold Water

 Rinsing bacon with cold water before cooking can prevent it from shrinking so much.
-If you don’t do this, then you’ll likely notice that the bacon will shrink a lot when you cook it.
+If you don’t do this, you’ll likely notice that it’ll shrink a lot when you cook it.

-If you go ahead and rinse the bacon with cold water first, then it’ll reduce shrinkage by as much as fifty percent.
+If you go ahead and rinse it with cold water first, it’ll reduce shrinkage by as much as fifty percent.
 That’s a significant difference that you will certainly appreciate.

-Another idea that is in the same ballpark involves adding bacon to a cold pan rather than a hot pan.
-It might help to reduce shrinkage in a similar fashion.
+Another idea that is in the same ballpark involves adding it to a cold pan rather than a hot one.
+It can help to reduce shrinkage in a similar fashion.

 Your bacon should be bigger if you take the time to do this.
 However, it’s worth noting that this might not be the best thing to do.